CyrusNajmabadi/lang-design/ExtensionsRoles.md

     }

     // Similar to Enumerable.Select.
-But gives a stack-based enumerable which gives a stack based enumerator. public ref struct SelectEnumerable<TResult> Select<TResult>(Func<TElement, bool> test) {
+But gives a stack-based enumerable which gives a stack based enumerator.
+    // A `ref struct SelectEnumerable<TResult> : IEnumerable<TResult, SelectEnumerable<TResult>.Enumerator> { ref struct Enumerator { ... } ... }`
+    // would be synthesized
+    public iterator(SelectEnumerable<TResult>, TResult) Select<TResult>(Func<TElement, bool> test)
+    {
         foreach (var value in this)
             yield return test(value);
     }

-    // However, these might need *major* magic.
-In particular, the two method bodies above would needs to be analyzed to know
-    // what the element type is that is being yielded.
-The enumerable type specified in `ref struct TNewEnumerable then needs
-    // to be emitted in a way that it then implements `IEnumerable2<YieldedType, TNewEnumerable.Enumerator>`.
-Would be amazing
-    // if we could have this though :)
-    //
-    // Note: the outer type only needs to be specified if we think about the nominal nature of it as part of your ABI
-    // that someone should be able to refer to directly.
-We could take a page from rust and do this more like the below:
-    //
-    // In this case we're saying you get *some* IEnumerable2, but you don't really get to know or speak of the name. public trait IEnumerable2<TElement, TEnumerator> Where(Func<TElement, bool> test) {
+    // If nominal abi guarantees are not necessary then we could simplify to:
+    // This would give you an unnamed struct you could use in places like var/foreach.
+But which you could not name or put in your own abi.
+    // In particular, the name of this could change, which could lead to binary breaks.

+    public trait iterator(TElement) Where(Func<TElement, bool> test)
+    {
         foreach (var value in this)
             if (test(value))
                 yield return this;
     }

-    public trait IEnumerable2<TResult, TEnumerator> Select<TResult>(Func<TElement, bool> test) {
+    public trait iterator(TResult) Select<TResult>(Func<TElement, bool> test)
+    {
         foreach (var value in this)
             yield return test(value);